 Winter in Norway is an enchanting season, and if there’s snow in winter in Bergen, the city is full of magic.
 Wondering what to do in Bergen in winter?
 You will best suggestions below.

 #1 Take a funicular to Mount Fløyen for a spectacular view of Bergen

 My favourite part of visiting the cities is always to see the view of the city from above.
-Whether it’s from the hill, the restaurant, the hotel, it gives me a feeling of getting to know the place better.
+Whether it’s from the hill, the restaurant, or the hotel, it gives me a feeling of getting to know the place better.
 And I love admiring all these views!

 The panorama from Mount Fløyen opens to the whole of Bergen.
 It’s worth seeing both during the day and at night when the city lights sparkle up the darkness.

 To get up Mount Fløyen, you can take a trip in the Fløibanen funicular, which is an attraction in itself, and one of the most famous ones in Norway (the only of this kind in Scandinavia).

-The journey takes around 8 minutes when you will be passing through the tunnels and open spaces allowing you to see a glimpse of the city below.
+The journey takes around 8 minutes and you will be passing through the tunnels and open spaces allowing you to see a glimpse of the city below.

 The entrance to the funicular is located in the Old Town, near the Bryggen and the Fish Market.
 In wintertime, it’s free with the Bergen Card, and you can go up and down once per day to admire the view in different light conditions.

 On top of Mount Fløyen, there is a cafe and a restaurant, where you can get a traditional Norwegian waffle and coffee to warm up.
 There are also plenty of hikes starting from the top of the funicular, such as the famous hike connecting Mt.
 Ulriken to Mount Fløyen, which is one of the best hikes in Norway.

 #2 Take a cable car to Mount Ulriken for another panoramic view of winter in Bergen, Norway